To take the placement exam, both first-year and transfer tests, please visit: https://oirap.rutgers.edu/testplace.html

 To view your placements in Degree Navigator, log in and click the “My Course List” tab on the left.
 You will find your placements listed there.
 Click the course/placement code hyperlink to get the full description.

-The Placement Test:
+The Placement Exam:

 The majority of students entering Rutgers will be asked to take a placement test in English and Math.
 The English test contains four components: a questionnaire regarding language history, a short essay, a section on reading comprehension, and a section on sentence sense (i.e., proofreading, rhetorical devices, and paragraph structures).
 A combination of these four data points and, if available, a student's SAT/ACT scores will determine that student's placement within the Writing Program's sequence of courses.